 You will take courses in accounting for taxes and payroll on computers, along with programming that will allow you to seek advanced placement in accounting or information systems.
-Optional courses in programming allow you to select a mainframe or a personal computer environment.
-You will find employment opportunities in the profit and nonprofit private and governmental sectors.
+The program offers two tracks: the Programming track and the Informatics track.
+You must select either the Programming track or the Informatics track by the second term.
+You will find employment opportunities in the profit and nonprofit, private and governmental sectors.